-The (Optional) On-the-Go Ladder is a fully adjustable and collapsible ladder with safety locks at each rung for extra security.
-The Ladder is designed to be used with the OEM-installed On the Go Receiver, but can be used without the Receiver as a lean-to ladder.
+The (Optional) On-the-Go[TM] Ladder (Figure 12-3) is a fully adjustable and collapsible ladder with safety locks at each rung for extra security.
+The ladder is designed to be used with the OEM-installed On the Go[TM] Receiver (Figure 12-4).
+The ladder can be used without the receiver as a lean-to ladder.
+For additional product information, for ordering replacement kits, or for ordering the Onthe-Go[TM] Ladder (P/N: 2021126697), search online at www.lippert.com or contact Lippert Components directly by phone at 432-547-7378.